1) 10 Tips To Improve Your Grammar

 Novelists have the luxury of getting right inside in their characters’ heads, but it’s surprising how many DON’T. Being aware of psychology, feelings and sensations can be a really powerful tool.
 Whilst ‘what you see is what you get’ in screenwriting, that doesn’t mean a writer can’t use SENSES.
 These senses may be about what the character is feeling (HOW can this be portrayed on screen?), or even the audience (how does this LINK to genre and tone?).

 I found this sheet on Pinterest; Tasha Wiginton is a Nanowrimo enthusiast.
-Most of them on this primer sheet are pretty good, even just as starting points … though I’m not entirely sure what number 30 is!
+Most of them on this primer sheet are pretty good, even just as starting points.
+Bookmark it now!

 5) Emotions Into Body Language